 Google said to be announcing 10-inch Nexus tablet, LG Nexus 4 and 32GB Nexus 7 at Oct.
-29 eventAlex Wagner - Deputy Managing Editor, News Desk
+29 eventAlex Wagner - Editorial Director of News and Content

 Google is scheduled to hold an Android-focused event on October 29, and while we still have a little over a week before it gets underway, a new report claims to have the details on what Google has up its sleeve for the shindig.
 A source speaking to The Next Web claims to have learned this information from an internal video that named the products that Google is planning to show.
 The 32GB Nexus 7 that's previously leaked is said to be shown at the event, as is a version that'll offer both 32GB of storage and HSPA+ connectivity.
 Another tablet that's said to be in the pipeline is a 10-inch Samsung-made device with a 2560x1600 screen resolution.
 The slate is said to be codenamed "Manta" and will reportedly run Android 4.2.

 Along with those two slates, the oft-leaked LG Nexus 4 is reportedly on tap for the October 29 event.
 The phone is said to feature a 4.7-inch 1280x768 display, 1.5GHz quad-core processor, 8-megapixel rear camera, 2GB RAM, 16GB storage and a 2,100mAh battery.
 Like the 10-inch Samsung tablet, the Nexus 4 will allegedly include Android 4.2.
 According to today's report, that new version of Android will include features like a new Google Play store widget dubbed "Content in the center," a "Tablet Sharing" feature that'll allow for user account switching, and support for panorama photo capture in both horizontal and vertical orientation.